 The process of joining a fraternity or sorority varies from council to council.
 The Interfraternity Council provides opportunities for prospective members to interact with members in a variety of informal settings.
 These experiences are designed to help prospective members gain insight into the brotherhood within the organization.
 Affiliate chapters in the Interfraternity council host a series of recruitment events typically at the beginning of each semester.
-Prospective members must have a minimum GPA of 2.6 to receive a bid to join an IFC fraternity.
 For more information about joining an IFC affiliation fraternity please visit the link here.

-The process of joining a fraternity or sorority affiliated with the National Pan-Hellenic Council varies chapter to chapter however it is recommended that an individual interested in joining the organization meet the following criteria: have a minimum of 12 credit hours; demonstrate active engagement in community service, maintain a minimum GPA of 2.5 and, support local chapter programs and events.
+The process of joining a fraternity or sorority affiliated with the National Pan-Hellenic Council varies chapter to chapter, and it is recommended that an individual interested in joining the organization meet the following criteria: have a minimum of 12 credit hours; demonstrate active engagement in community service, maintain a minimum GPA of 2.5, and support local chapter programs and events.
 Chapters affiliated with the National Pan-Hellenic Council typically only hold membership intake activities once per year at the discretion of their respective local and regional officers.
 For more information about the National Pan-Hellenic Council please visit the link here.

-The Panhellenic Association holds its annual formal recruitment process at the beginning of the Fall semester.
-Interested students must register to sign up to participate in the formal recruitment process.
-There is a fee ranging from $25-$40 for interested students.
-Students must meet a minimum GPA of 2.5 in order to be eligible to join a Panhellenic sorority.
-Interested students are expected to be available to participate throughout the duration of Formal Recruitment which usually occurs the weekend following Labor Day each year.
+The Panhellenic Association holds its primary recruitment process at the beginning of the Fall semester.
+Interested students must register to sign up to participate in the primary recruitment process, and there is a fee ranging from $25-$40 for interested students.
+Interested students are expected to be available to participate throughout the duration of Primary Recruitment which usually occurs the weekend following Labor Day each year.
 For more information about the Panhellenic Association please visit the link here.

 Why shouldn't you?
 College is one the best opportunities a man or woman can have to prepare themselves for life.
 Joining a fraternity or sorority makes that experience whole.
 Joining will be right for you if you want to: